Archive for the ‘Travel to Morocco’ Category

 Moroccan Seffa Dish

-Seffa Medfouna is a famous Moroccan dish which is comprised of a large dome of steamed couscous or tiny vermicelli noodles (chaariya) that is sweetened with raisins, butter and powdered sugar.
+Seffa Medfouna is a famous Moroccan dish.
 When traveling to Morocco for a Cooking Vacation or to take a Moroccan Cooking Workshop Seffa Medfouna is one of the options that Moroccan travelers can learn to make.

 Moroccan Seffa Medfouna

-Regardless of ones cooking skills Moroccan Seffa Medfouna is easy to make on a Moroccan Vacation that provides a cooking workshop or at home on your own.
+Moroccan Seffa Medfouna is easy to make and can be learned at a cooking workshop on a Moroccan Vacation or at home on your own.

 For more information about a Morocco Cooking Vacation or Making Seffa Medfouna